-Sam joined Charterhouse this year coming from Millfield School in Somerset where he was employed as a hockey and cricket coach as a well as an assistant in the Year 9 boarding House.
+Sam joined Charterhouse from Millfield School in Somerset where he was employed as a hockey and cricket coach as a well as an assistant in the Year 9 Boarding House.
 Before then he studied Sport and Health Sciences at Exeter University.
 He was Club Captain of Exeter University Hockey Club as well as coach of the 4th, 5th and 6th XI.
-He played himself in the 1st and 2nd XI for four seasons.
-He is a UKCC Level 2 Coach and is now coaching at Guildford Hockey Club for the men’s section.
-Sam is also a very experienced cricket coach, having taken the 1st XI at Millfield and having done many 1-1 sessions.
+He played in the 1st and 2nd XI for four seasons.
+Sam is a UKCC Level 2 Hockey and Cricket Coach having coached at Guildford Hockey Club for the men’s section, as well as having taken the Cricket 1st XI at Millfield.
 Sam leads the Strength and Conditioning for the School athletes and this includes use of the QSC gym and athletics track as well as offering Health, Wellbeing and Athletic Development support for all Sportsmen and Women at Charterhouse.
-Sam is also Assistant Housemaster in Weekites.
+Sam teaches Social Responsibility and Citizenship and is also Assistant Housemaster in Weekites.

 Charlotte Pounder, BSc - Sports Development Coach